charliebeckstrand/gjendje/docs/configure.md

 ### `onRegister`

-Fires when a new state instance is registered in the global registry.

-> Does not fire for duplicate key + scope lookups that return a cached instance.

-> Fires again if an instance is destroyed and re-created with the same key + scope.

 ```ts
 interface RegisterContext {
   key: string
   scope: Scope
 }
 ```

+Fires when a new state instance is registered in the global registry.
+Fires again if an instance is destroyed and re-created with the same key + scope.

+_Does not fire for duplicate key + scope lookups that return a cached instance._

 ```ts
 configure({